danielegasparri/span-gui/span/readme_span.txt

 ###Apply the tasks###
 Once you are satisfied with your work, you can process the spectra or the single selected spectrum.
 The 'Process selected' button will perform all the tasks activated in the 'Spectra manipulation' panel and in the 'Spectral analysis' frame, saving the new processed spectrum to a fits file.
-By default, the program will save intermediate files, one for each activated task in the Spectra manipulation panel.
+By default, the program will save intermediate spectra if more than one Spectra manipulation task is activated, i.e. one version for each activated task in the Spectra manipulation panel.
 For example, if you have selected rebinning, sigma broadening, and add noise, the program will save a spectrum with rebinning done, a second spectrum with rebinning + sigma broadening applied, and a third with rebinning + sigma broadening + add noise applied.
-If you are not interested in saving all the intermediate spectra files, you can deselect the 'Save intermediate files' option at the very bottom of the main panel, and only the spectrum at the end of the selected tasks (if any) will be saved.
+If you are not interested in saving all the intermediate spectra files modified in the 'Spectra manipulation' panel, you can select the 'Save final spectra' option at the very bottom of the 'Spectra manipulation' panel, and only the spectrum at the end of the selected tasks (if any) will be saved.
 This is strongly recommended to do if you are applying more than one task with the reorder option activated.
+If you are planning to use the tasks of the 'Spectra manipulation' panel just as preparatory phases to the spectral analysis, maybe you do not want to save the processed spectra every time you perform a spectral analysis task.
+In this case, in the 'Spectra manipulation' panel you can select the option 'Do not save processed spectra'.
-The results of the spectral analysis frame will be written in the output frame.
+WARNING: In the 'Process selected mode', the results of the spectral analysis frame will be written only in the output frame.

 By clicking 'Process all', you will apply all the tasks to all the spectra in your list.
 This is the only way to save the results of the 'Spectral analysis' frame in an ACII file.
 You can also store the plots generated during the spectral analysis by activating the option 'Save plots' at the very bottom of the SPAN panel.
 The plots will be saved in high resolution PNG format and stored in the 'plots' subdirectory of the 'SPAN_results' folder.